 - 2 Tablespoons dry white wine

-- 9 Tablespoons whole-wheat panko bread crumbs
+- 1/2 cup whole-wheat panko bread crumbs

-- 1 whole egg, lightly beat
+- 1 whole egg, beaten

-- 1 1/2 teaspoons fresh chives, finely chopped
+- 1 1/2 teaspoons fresh chives, chopped

 - 1 1/2 dried oregano

-- 1 teaspoon sea salt
+- 1 teaspoon salt

 - 1/2 teaspoon freshly ground black pepper

-- 4 Tablespoons freshly grated Parmesan cheese, divided
+- 4 Tablespoons freshly grated Parmesan cheese (divided)

 - Finely chop the mushroom stems.
 Heat 2 Tablespoons of olive oil in a medium skillet.
 Add chopped stems and shallots and sauté for 4 minutes.
-Add white wine and cook 2 minutes more.
-Transfer to a small bowl and stir in panko bread crumbs then let sit to cool slightly for 5 minutes.
+Add white wine and cook for 2 minutes more.
+Transfer the cooked stems to a small bowl and stir in the bread crumbs then let sit to cool slightly for 5 minutes.